 There are 7 billion people on Earth, how hard can it be to find your best friend or one true love.
 If there’s an abundance of something, it’s not that difficult to acquire it, right?

 WordPress has become one of the most used platforms for blogs, corporate websites, ecommerce businesses, even web applications.
 It’s certainly one of the trendiest.
 You don’t lack WordPress plugins, themes, how-to blogs and forums, support services even managed WordPress hosting companies.
 There’s an abundance of them all.

-Having this many options seems empowering, but you’ll soon realize it is not.
+Having this many options seems to empower, but you’ll soon realize it is not.
 How do you differentiate between two similar WordPress products or services?
-How do you know which will be better in the long run or more suitable for your online presence.
+How do you know which will be better in the long run or more suitable for your online presence?

 Our friend Amanda has written a post on how to choose a WordPress plugin.
 It applies to all WordPress products.
 But, there are so many WordPress theme and plugin shops, so many independent developers, so many similar hosting companies with similar plans.